North Carolina Department of Health and Human Services North Carolina Public Health

 by phone at:

-(919) 715-0411
+(919) 855-3047

-The N.C.
-State Laboratory of Public Health is not required to include on the list disclosures made for the following:
+The NC State Laboratory of Public Health is not required to include on the list disclosures made for the following:

 Your first request for a listing of disclosures will be provided to you free of charge.
 However, if you request a listing of disclosures more than once in a 12 month period, you may be charged a reasonable fee.
 We will inform you of the cost involved and you may choose to withdraw or modify your request at that time, before any costs are incurred.